mattfidler/org-readme/Readme.md

 </table>

+This line is put at the end of the file.
 ## History

+- __11-Aug-2012__ --   Another attempt at a remove-section fix.
+(Matthew L. Fidler)
 - __11-Aug-2012__ --   Bug fix for org-readme version tagging.
 (Matthew L. Fidler)
 - __11-Aug-2012__ --   Test the bug where some of the section text is deleted  (Matthew L. Fidler)
 - __11-Aug-2012__ --   Added more documentation (Matthew L. Fidler)